Nursing

 Application.
 The Application and Attachments MUST BE downloaded BEFORE typing in information; otherwise, the information will not be saved.
 An applicant should type in as much information as they can, then print out the Application and Attachments to complete the rest by hand.

 All pages of the Application, required Attachments and TEAS scores are to be included in your submission.
 If submitting optional Attachments, these also need to be included in your submission.
-Note: If you are submitting your items electronically, put everything into one pdf document.
+If you are submitting your items electronically, put everything into one pdf document.
 Google docs are not acceptable.
+Directions for submission are detailed in the Nursing Program Application Instructions.

-Phase I Points by Category Form – required
+2026 Phase I Category Points Form – required

 TEAS exams are mandatory for applicants.
 TEAS exams are only being offered through a remote proctoring online process by ATI.
 Clatsop CC will not be proctoring any of these exams.